bgamari/ghc-debug/docs/data/01-profiling-modes.md

 # Profiling Modes

-In the `GHC.Debug.Profiling` module there are several profiling modes which can be used to get an overview of the heap structure of your application.
+In the `GHC.Debug.Profile` module there are several profiling modes which can be used to get an overview of the heap structure of your application.
 You can use these modes when you're first getting a handle on the memory characteristics of your program.